 The answer is a resounding YES!
 The American College of Obstetricians and Gynecologists (ACOG) is the governing body in the U.S. for guidelines regarding exercise & pregnancy (among many other things).
 The research in this category has been varied for many years, however, as of 2002, we knew that exercise was not only OK during a healthy pregnancy...it was RECOMMENDED!
-These guidelines have just been reaffirmed this month (December 2015).
+These guidelines have been reaffirmed (December 2015).

 In the past, there have been many schools of thought around exercise and pregnancy.
 Many, many years ago there wasn't much thought put to how a woman's life may change when she was pregnant; she still needed to work in the fields/farms and keep her family provided for.
 As we learned more and more about the human body, the thought turned more towards fear; If a woman's body was active, would that then pulled needed nutrients or oxygen-rich blood away from the baby?
 Pregnancy was suddenly seen as a "disability".
 She was advised to sit, to not go up stairs, to not carry anything over 10 pounds.
 She heard, "REST, you are pregnant"!